-- 1. Complete the University General Education Curriculum requirements. - 2.
-Complete the Department and Major Curriculum requirements. - 3.
-Complete the minimum number of semester credit hours required for graduation. - 4.
-Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor. - 5.
-Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University. - 6.
-Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - 7.
-Students in Physical Education (P-12) and Communicative Sciences and Disorders must undergo a fingerprinting/background check.
-A check of national and state criminal databases will be utilized. - 8.
-Communicative Sciences and Disorders majors must undergo a speech-language and hearing screening. - The purpose of this screening is to identify any speech, language or hearing problem that may interfere with a student's academic or clinical progression in the program. - Students must demonstrate the ability to speak Standard American English intelligibly including modeling of all English phonemes. - Students will be enrolled in the AAMU Speech and Hearing Clinic free of charge if test results deem intervention necessary. - 9.
-Any assigned remedial courses (e.g., reading, mathematics, or English) are in addition to the required curriculum.
+- Complete the University General Education Curriculum requirements. - 2.
+Complete the Department and Major Curriculum requirements. - Complete the minimum number of semester credit hours required for graduation.
+3. - Students pursuing a minor must fulfill the prerequisite requirements for any of the 18 credit hour courses required for the minor.
+4. - Students pursuing a program must earn at least 25 percent of the credit hours required at Alabama A&M University.
+5. - Students pursuing a program must earn at least 50 percent of course work in the major area at AAMU. - Students in Physical Education (P-12) and Communicative Sciences and Disorders must undergo a fingerprinting/background check.
+A check of national and state criminal databases will be utilized. - Communicative Sciences and Disorders majors must undergo a speech-language and hearing screening. - The purpose of this screening is to identify any speech, language or hearing problem that may interfere with a student's academic or clinical progression in the program. - Students must demonstrate the ability to speak Standard American English intelligibly including modeling of all English - Students will be enrolled in the AAMU Speech and Hearing Clinic free of charge if test results deem intervention necessary. - Any assigned remedial courses (e.g., reading, mathematics, or English) are in addition to the required curriculum.
 Credit hours earned in these courses cannot be applied toward the total hours needed to fulfill degree requirements. - 10.
 Grades lower than "C" in the major field of the student will not be counted toward the major/minor requirements. - 11.
-Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc.
+Maintain the grade point averages and course grades noted on each curricula page for programs, majors, concentrations, minors, courses, etc. - 12.
+Communicative Sciences and Disorder students are required to have the following - o Department/Core courses minGPA is 2.5. - Major courses minGPA is 3.0.